 - Write a simple number-guessing game in a script called guess.sh.
 When the script is launched, a random number between 1 and 10 is generated and stored in the variable RANDOMNUM.
 The script then will expect input from the user.
 If the guess is incorrect, it will continue to ask the user for an input until the user guesses the number correctly.
-(Hint: to generate a random number between 1 and 10, use the command shuf -i1-10 -n1) - Change the permissions on files end with .sh to 755 using a for loop or run bash guess.sh bc - Basic Calculator
+(Hint: to generate a random number between 1 and 10, use the command shuf -i1-10 -n1) - Change the permissions on files ending with .sh to 755 using a for loop or run bash guess.sh bc - Basic Calculator bc - Practice

-- bc is a command line calculator which can be useful for quick calculations. - Allows for arithmetic operations in bash scripts. - Addition/subtraction Example:

-- Exponential Example: echo "10^3" | bc - Assign value of calculation to variable example: x='echo "12+5" | bc'

-- Variables can be used in calculations: - What value do you get?
+- bc is a command line calculator which can be useful for quick calculations.
+Allows for arithmetic operations in bash scripts. - Addition/subtraction Example: ۲ echo "13+3" l bc Exponential Example: echo "10^3" l bc Assign value of calculation to variable example: x='echo "12+5" bc echo \$x Variables can be used in calculations: What value do you get?
+0 echo "\$x+100" l bc

-echo \$x

-bc - Practice